-Admission into the Athletic Training program at the freshmen level will require:
+Admission into the Athletic Training Program

 - Evidence of extracurricular activities during high school